KCS Computer Specialist

-KCS Computer Specialist–Mandaue City, also known as KCS–Mandaue, was a professional basketball team based in Mandaue which plays in the Visayas division of the Pilipinas VisMin Super Cup.
+KCS Computer Specialist–Mandaue City, also known as KCS–Mandaue, was a professional basketball team based in Mandaue, which last played in the Visayas division of the Pilipinas VisMin Super Cup.

 History

-The KCS Computer Specialist is a basketball team formed in 2013 by team owner Ricky Verdida.
-The team was named after Verdida's Kiboy's Computer Solution (KJC) an electronics retail chain which sales mainly computer units and components.
+The KCS Computer Specialist team was formed in 2013 by Ricky Verdida.
+The team was named after Verdida's Kiboy's Computer Solution (KJC), an electronics retail chain which sales computer units and components.
 It competed in barangay-level competitions prior to joining the Pilipinas VisMin Super Cup in 2021.

 In the inaugural 2021 VisMin Cup season, the KCS Computer Specialist as a team based in Mandaue, Cebu was grouped in the league's Visayas division.
 They clinched the Visayas division title by outbesting the MJAS Zenith-Talisay City Aquastars in the best-of-three final series.
 This feat also qualifies them to the Southern Finals.
 KCS settled for an overall second-place finish after conceding three games to the Basilan Jumbo Plastic in the best-of-five grand finals.

 In August 2021, team owner Verdida announced that he would be selling the franchise of KCS Computer Specialist due to financial constraints.

+The team held an exhibition game in August 2023 and played against the Northball Basketball team.